katherinemillar02/dietary-choice-substrate-conditon-consequences-for-lifespan-reproductive-success-and-fitness/README.md

 <img title="droso pic" alt="drosopAlt text" src="/images/RLogo.png" width=100 height=100>

-A GitHub repistory and R-project for my third year research project..
+A GitHub repistory and R-project for my third year research project.

 This is a second part/ follow on from a previous project done in a summer studentship (Effects of dietary choice on Lifespan in *Drosophila melanogaster* - https://github.com/katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster).